CosmaLab/OligoPaint_design/README.md

 - Add appending folder to MATLAB `startup.m` file.
 The startup.m file should be in C:\Users\$username\MATLAB.
 To check the exact path open MATLAB and type userpath in the command line.
 - If the file is not present, copy the `AppendingStartup.m` in the location described above, then change its name to `startup.m`.
 Then, modify the path location to that where the Appending filder from the GitHub repository is located.

-2. Design intersected text files for MS and BS containing homology regions.
+2. Design intersected `.txt` files for MS and BS containing homology regions.
 There are three possibilities of design requiring different combinations of intersected text files.

 ![image](https://github.com/CosmaLab/OligoPaint_design/assets/93983592/c3024e5f-a448-4e56-a7b3-917871a4e8a9)